Protecting Attorney-Client Privileged Information

 I appreciate the compelling nature of the dilemma that Bennette’s lawyers faced, and I also understand the community’s response.
 The issue, however, is whether the defense should be required to step in to aid the prosecution out of compassion for a grieving family.
 If a legal system begins to erode the rights of the accused — even out of compassion — we would soon find that we no longer have a fair and functional system of justice.

 Importantly, our constitutional rights protect both the innocent and the guilty against the dangers of an inquisitorial legal system that would allow the state to compel the accused to speak.
 To demand that a lawyer reveal client confidences that are shared for purposes of obtaining legal advice is a back door to the same unlawful result.

-The advice that a lawyer provides to a client may mean that a crime goes unsolved or that a victim’s family suffers more pain, but this is the cost of our system of justice — a system that protects all individuals against unchecked excesses of government prosecution.
+The advice that a lawyer provides to a client may mean that crime goes unsolved or that a defendant’s family suffers more pain, but this is the cost of our system of justice — a system that protects all individuals against unchecked excesses of government prosecution.

 Janet Hoffman is a Portland attorney who has practiced criminal law in both state and federal courts for more than 40 years.